alexmyczko/autoexec.bat/Documents/debian.md

 Advantage, for the overview that you get and the control

-Disadvantage, maybe an initial effor that will only paid back in the future.
+Disadvantage, maybe an initial effort that will only paid back in the future.
 Depending on the developers and source (changes that require reworking debian/*) can cause some more work.